ebiwd/logout_check/README.md

 2. Enable the logout_check module at administer > modules

-3. Ensure the correct admin users have permissions to administer the logout_check module at administer > people > permissions

-4. Set-up the module at administer > configure > people > logout_check
+3. Set-up the module at admin/config/people/logout_check

 ## to dos
 - add a check to only do on foreground tab or on mouse move, maybe... because the user could logout and log back in and the session wouldn't match on form submit ...